mlibrary/about-leverpress/src/content/news/2022-06-17-forthcoming-from-lever-press-a-newly-translated-digitally-rich-bilingual-pedagogical-edition-of-la-princesse-de-clèves-1678.md

 ---
 templateKey: news
 title: >-
-  Forthcoming from Lever Press: A New, Digital, Bilingual Pedagogical Edition of La Princesse de Clèves (1678)
+  Forthcoming from Lever Press: A Digital Bilingual Pedagogical Edition of La Princesse de Clèves (1678)
 summary: >-
   This summer, Lever Press will publish a newly translated, digitally rich, bilingual pedagogical edition of the classic 17th-century French novel.